JanMiksovsky/blog/posts/2025/10-07 Python blog.md

 post_html_docs = map_extensions(folder, ".md->.html", md_doc_to_html)
 ```

 When backed by a `Folder` containing `post.md`, the resulting map-of-a-map _says_ that it contains a `post.html` -- but it hasn’t done the real work for that yet.
 When you ask for `post.html`, it will ask the underlying `Folder` for `post.md`, translate the markdown content to HTML, then return that result.
-(The [actual data pipeline](https://github.com/JanMiksovsky/pondlife-python/blob/main/src/blog_demo/post_docs.py) is slightly more complex.)
+(The actual data pipeline is slightly more complex; see the [ReadMe](https://github.com/JanMiksovsky/pondlife-python/blob/main/README.md).)

 You can use a debugger to inspect the value of a map like this at runtime with a command like: